kubernetes/website/docs/tasks/configure-pod-container/configure-service-account.md

 *This is a user introduction to Service Accounts.
 See also the [Cluster Admin Guide to Service Accounts](/docs/admin/service-accounts-admin).*

-*Note: This document describes how service accounts behave in a cluster set up as recommended by the Kubernetes project.
-Your cluster administrator may have customized the behavior in your cluster, in which case this documentation may not apply.*
+**Note:** This document describes how service accounts behave in a cluster set up as recommended by the Kubernetes project.
+Your cluster administrator may have customized the behavior in your cluster, in which case this documentation may not apply.
+{: .note}

 When you (a human) access the cluster (e.g. using `kubectl`), you are authenticated by the apiserver as a particular User Account (currently this is